RootUp/BFuzz/README.md

 BFuzz is currently in beta.
 ```

 BFuzz is an input based fuzzer tool which take `.html` & `.xml` as an input, open's up your browser with a new instance and pass multiple testcases which is present in `recurve` folder of BFuzz, we can simply keep adding testcases in `recurve`.
-BFuzz don't mangle anytestcase.
+BFuzz don't mangle any testcase.

 ## Run BFuzz